-We show how HEES stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Finance/Rental/Leasing industry.
+We show how HEES stock compares to 2,000+ US-based stocks, and to peers in the Real Estate and Rental and Leasing sector and Other Commercial and Industrial Machinery and Equipment Rental and Leasing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.